Skip to main content

 - public_edge_main

-• hosts — Each host entry maps a human-readable key to a host identity (the CN of the identity certificate issued by step-ca) and lists which profiles that host may request.
-The broker rejects any request for a profile not listed here.
+• hosts — Each entry maps a label to an identity (the CN of the identity certificate issued by step-ca) and lists profiles the host may request.
+Requests for any other profile are rejected.

 4